Brandonyli/brandonleeJIPCAD.github.io/index.md

 The bottom of the bottle has black-colored faces, which is pecularity of the OpenMesh software in NOME3.
 Fear not, it is one continuous surface.
 ![](bottlebottom.png)

-The NOM file containing the code can be found [here](https://github.com/Brandonyli/brandonyli.github.io/blob/main/kleinbottle.nom).
+The NOM file containing the code can be found [here](https://github.com/Brandonyli/brandonyli.github.io/blob/main/kleinbottle.nom), with accompanying [.ipynb file](https://github.com/Brandonyli/brandonyli.github.io/blob/main/NOME%20File%20Generator%20Example.ipynb).

 ### Markdown